zjin-lcf/Rodinia_SYCL/README.md

 make run
 ```

-Note the data file, which is needed for a benchmark, can be downloaded at http://lava.cs.virginia.edu/Rodinia/download.htm.
+Note the data file, which is needed for certain benchmarks, can be downloaded at http://lava.cs.virginia.edu/Rodinia/download.htm.

 ## Development Team
 Authored and maintained by Zheming Jin (https://github.com/zjin-lcf) with help from Nevin Liber

+## Contributions
+Comments and suggestions are welcome.